CDRH/data_african_poetics/docs/airtable.md

 ## Tables

 The Airtable contains 5 tables that will be pulled down to populate data.
 There are many more linked tables, but all the data from linked tables is included through lookup tables in the 5 tables.
+See below for the data definitions of each field.

 These tables are: